rob-miller/rFold/README.md

 The intended development roadmap is to create functionality in roughly the following order: Build (generate 3D structure coordinates from internal phi, psi, omega and chi dihedral angles); Collect (catalogue internal coordinate and other data from known protein structures); Move (perturb structures to explore local regions of conformational space); and Evaluate (assess three dimensional residue environments based on data from known structures).

-Currently (June, 2016) only the Build module is working,  This software can accurately interconvert between PDB files and fully specified internal coordinates (_phi, psi, omega_ and _chi_ dihedral angles, plus all bond lengths and angles).
-Planned functionality includes incorporating average bond lengths and angles and default dihedral angles if not specified.
+As of March 2017, both the Build and Collect modules are working.
+The Build module can accurately interconvert between PDB files and fully specified internal coordinates (_phi, psi, omega_ and _chi_ dihedral angles, plus all bond lengths and angles).
+The Collect module generates a database of protein internal coordinates from input protein structures.

 ## External Dependencies